Awannaphasch2016/TODO-Manager/ProjectBasedTODOs/SideProjects/connor_shorten_projects_collaboration_todo.md

             * should I add this?
             * will it be easier or harder for learner to follow?
                 * if it is easier, does it required overhead for learning the added tools?
-* find company doing GNN with > 10 mils A series